The Woodhands Rock the Wrong Bar

 Life After Death by Biggie

-4 February 2007, the wee hours
+4 February 2007, terribly early in the morning

 Listening to Life After Death by Biggie.
 I found it at a used CD shop on Queen — an awesome find.
 This CD is really good; I can’t imagine who would want to sell it.
 I’ve been looking for this CD for ages and ages now.
 I have all his other music.
 This isn’t much of an accomplishment: unlike Tupac, Biggie’s musical output took a hit after he died.